-With the growth of remote workers increasing every day, the advance of technologies and more reliable remote security devices will grow too.
+With the growth of remote workers increasing daily, the advance of technologies and more reliable remote security devices will also grow.

 Nowadays, remote desktop protocol connections facilitate remote access for increasing remote work.
 In addition, employees use many mobile devices such as laptops, tablets, and smartphones to complete their work.
 As the remote era develops and becomes more popular, so does the growth of risk in security, exposing sensitive data to the web.

 Remote security policy controls specify which laptops, smartphones, tablets, and mobile devices are unauthorized by the remote security policy.

-These are the key factors you should consider when implementing remote access policy:
+These are the key factors you should consider when implementing a remote access policy:

-- Know what the latest and newest operating system and malware are?
+- Know what the latest operating systems and malware are.

 - Check if remote access involves a VPN connection.

-- Is the device you are using capable of storing sensitive information with no risk of exposure?
+- Ask: Is the device you use capable of storing sensitive information without risk of exposure?

 Why Should Users Restrict Remote Desktop Protocols?

-With hackers having access to surveilling, disabling open remote access for remote security to your system diminishes threats.
+With hackers having access to surveillance, restricting open remote access to your system for remote security diminishes threats.
 This includes cybercriminals that can insert malware and get access to your private information.

-Turning off the remote desktop protocol when not using it can protect your computer from risk of exposure.
+Turning off remote desktop access when not using it can protect your computer from the risk of exposure.

-It all comes down to what most people want, which is freedom in today’s remote work era.
-Although virtual private network (VPN) connection offers higher security compared to remote desktop protocol – (RDP) has come a long way with modern technology offering more flexibility along with security.
+It all comes down to what most people want: freedom in today’s remote work era.
+Although virtual private network (VPN) connections offer higher security than remote desktop protocol (RDP), each option has come a long way with modern technology offering more flexibility and security.

 You Can Count On Essential Data Corporation